michalrzak/DialoKEY/README.md

 Create a python 3.11 environment and install the packages in the requirements.txt (The code was tested on python 3.11.7)

+Some notebooks will further require you to set your OpenAI API key as the `OPENAI_API_KEY` envrionment variable.

 Linux:
 (Inside the root of this repository)
 ```
 python3.11 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
+export OPENAI_API_KEY=<your-api-key>
 ```

 Other OS analogously

-You can check whether your created training data is correct using: <https://cookbook.openai.com/examples/chat_finetuning_data_prep>
+# Usage note

+When creating new dataset, you can use: <https://cookbook.openai.com/examples/chat_finetuning_data_prep> to validate whether your dataset is correct and to estimate the costs of the fine tune.